awsdocs/AWS-Kinesis-Video-Documentation/doc_source/examples-renderer.md

 ## Prerequisites<a name="examples-renderer-prerequisites"></a>

 To examine and use the Renderer example library, you must have the following:
 + An Amazon Web Services \(AWS\) account\.
-If you don't already have an AWS account, do the following:
+If you don't already have an AWS account, see [Getting Started with Kinesis Video Streams](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/getting-started.html)

-  1. Open [https://aws\.amazon\.com/](https://aws.amazon.com/), and then choose **Create an AWS Account**\.
-**Note**
-This option might be unavailable in your browser if you previously signed in to the AWS Management Console\.
-In that case, choose **Sign In to the Console**, and then choose **Create a new AWS account**\.

-  1. Follow the online instructions\.

-     Part of the sign\-up procedure involves receiving a phone call and entering a PIN using the phone keypad\.

-     Note your AWS account ID because you need it for configuring programmatic access to Kinesis video streams\.
 + A Java integrated development environment \(IDE\), such as [Eclipse Java Neon](http://www.eclipse.org/downloads/packages/eclipse-ide-java-and-dsl-developers/neon3) or [JetBrains IntelliJ Idea](https://www.jetbrains.com/idea/download/)\.

 ## Running the Renderer Example<a name="examples-renderer-procedure"></a>